meg-codes/bash-notes/Input.md

 I'd `cd ~`, then run `find . | grep pliny`.
 By default, grep returns any line where it finds a match for the regular expression (long story, to be explained later) I feed it.

-Now, if I wanted to keep this list: `find . | grep pliny`.
+Now, if I wanted to keep this list: `find . | grep pliny > search.txt`.